 The bank's lending activities reflect good distribution throughout the assessment area, particularly in low- and moderate-income geographies.
 In 2022, the bank's rate of home mortgage lending within low-and moderate-income census tracts was deemed good as the bank's performance was comparable to the aggregate lenders and the assessment area demographics, which had changed from 2021 to 2022.
-Additionally, the bank's performance with respect to small business loans was also good given the bank's performance within low-income census tracts was above aggregate lenders and above the percentage of small businesses but below the aggregate of lenders and the percentage of small businesses but below the assessment area.
+Additionally, the bank's performance with respect to small business loans was also good given the bank's performance within low-income census tracts was above aggregate lenders and above the percentage of small businesses but below the aggregate of lenders and the percentage of small business within moderate-income census tracts.
+The bank's distribution of lending across geographies of different income levels in 2021 within home mortgage and small business loans was mostly consistent with 2022 figures.